genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

-The GenesisX CLI GenX is a command-line interface tool that you can use to scaffold Genesis applications and workspaces directly from a terminal.
+The GenesisX CLI genx is a command-line interface tool that you can use to scaffold Genesis applications and workspaces directly from a terminal.

-With GenX, you can pull seed projects that adhere to best practices for development on the Genesis low-code platform.
+With genx, you can pull seed projects that adhere to best practices for development on the Genesis low-code platform.
 The seed projects available range from skeleton projects to example applications.

 ## Prerequisites

 - Recommended Operating system : Windows 10 Pro
 - [Node.js](https://nodejs.org/en/download/) version 16
-- Before installing GenX, you need to [configure the Genesis npm repository](/getting-started/quick-start/hardware-and-software/#npmrc-set-up)
+- Before installing genx, you need to [configure the Genesis npm repository](/getting-started/quick-start/hardware-and-software/#npmrc-set-up)

-## Installing GenX
+## Installing genx

 Once the repository is configured, open a terminal on your Windows machine and install the CLI tool using this: